 How much time do you have?

 Visitors can easily spend a day, a weekend, or even longer exploring what Point Reyes has to offer.
-The park maintains about 240 kilometers (150 miles) of trails, four backcountry campgrounds, several historical structures, three visitor centers, numerous beaches accessible by car and/or foot, and much, much more.
+The park maintains about 240 kilometers (150 miles) of trails, four backcountry campgrounds, several historical structures, three visitor centers, numerous beaches to which one may drive or walk, and much, much more.
 With so much to see and do, you might wonder where to begin.
 That is why we've put together the following list of suggestions.
-While we do list several hikes below, if your interests are solely related to hiking you should see our Trail Guide & Suggested Hikes page.
+While we do list a couple hikes that depart from Bear Valley below, if your interests are solely related to hiking you should see our Trail Guide & Suggested Hikes page.

 If a walk in the woods is more of what you're looking for then perhaps you'd enjoy a short hike on the Woodpecker Trail.
 This beautiful loop trail explores local forest and meadows, with interpretive information describing some plants and animals you may see along the way.
 (1.2 km / 0.7 mi)